artemijspavlovs/artemijspavlovs/README.md

 $ whoami
 > artpav.eth

-I'm a Software Engineer and Cloud SRE/Architect living in the rabbithole of web 3.

-My day job consists of helping companies understand whether they need Cloud and Microservices in their lives or not.
-Companies that do - I help them use it in the most optimal way possible and build custom tools to increase their and their developer organizations' productivity.
-Ones that don't and want to - I help them with their digital transformation.
+Hi there!
+Name's art.
+I'm an SRE and Cloud Architect during the day, I build solutions, and dev teams and optimize their work (both, the team and solutions).

+Most passionate about developer productivity, clean and performant solution architectures and web 3.

+During the day - I help companies understand whether they need fancy tech buzzwords in their life.
+When they do - I create adoption frameworks, put them in place and coach tech teams on the best ways to use them.
+Alternatively, I join existing teams to help them as an engineer.

 Once my day job is over - that's when the real fun begins.
-I am one of the construction workers building web 3.
+I am one of the construction workers building web 3. 👷
 ```

 <p>